ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 Specifying RMW implementations
 ------------------------------

-To have multiple RMW implementations available for use you must have installed our binaries and any additional dependencies for specific RMW implementations, or built ROS 2 from source with multiple RMW implementations in the workspace (they are included by default) and their dependencies are met (for example see `the Linux install instructions <linux-development-setup-install-more-dds-implementations-optional>`).
+To have multiple RMW implementations available for use you must have installed our binaries and any additional dependencies for specific RMW implementations, or built ROS 2 from source with multiple RMW implementations in the workspace (they are included by default and their dependencies are met).
+See `Install DDS implementations <../Installation/DDS-Implementations>`.

 ----

 Starting in Beta 2 and above both C++ and Python nodes support an environment variable ``RMW_IMPLEMENTATION``.
 To choose a different RMW implemenation you can set the environment variable ``RMW_IMPLEMENTATION`` to a specific implementation identifier.

-To run the talker demo using the C++ and listener using Python with the RMW implementation for connext:
+To run the talker demo using the C++ and listener using Python with the RMW implementation for Connext:

 .. tabs::